Humphrey School End of the Year Awards

 Award Information

-• Best planning student paper
+- Best planning student paper

-• Graduating students are eligible
+- Graduating students are eligible

-• $500 awarded at end of the academic year
+- $500 awarded at end of the academic year

 Award for Excellence in Global Policy

+The Award for Excellence in Global Policy is given to the Humphrey student or group of students who has demonstrated the greatest achievement in the field of global affairs.
 The purpose of this award is to challenge Humphrey School graduate students to excel in international activities.
 To that end, the Global Policy Area offers a $500 award to a student or group of students who achieve excellence in international activities during their program at the Humphrey School.
-This award may be given for the following kinds of activities:
+This award may be given for any one (or combination) of the following kinds of activities, and including

-• Institutional innovation at the Humphrey School that helps strengthen the School's global programs
+- Institutional innovation at the Humphrey School that helps strengthen the School's global programs;

-• A professional paper or capstone project that addresses an international problem;
+- A professional paper or capstone project that addresses an international problem;

-• Fieldwork done in an internship as part of the student’s regular degree program.
+- Fieldwork done in an internship as part of the student’s regular degree program.

-A student or group of students must be nominated by their faculty advisor, or by a paper or capstone instructor or advisor.
+The criteria for evaluation include (1) academic rigor, (2) institutional innovation, (3) creativity, (4) contribution to policy design and implementation, and (5) contribution to the Humphrey School and its programs.
+A student or group of students may be nominated by their faculty advisor, or by a paper or capstone instructor or advisor, or by an instructor who is very familiar with the student and their work.
 Students or groups are encouraged to suggest their work to their advisors for possible submission.
-Advisors can submit more than one nomination.
+Nominators may submit more than one nomination.

 Awards may be given to two or more students or groups of students.
-An award will not be given if a nomination of exceptional quality is not forthcoming.
-The decision of those judging the awards will be final.

 Award Information

-• Excellence in global affairs
+- Excellence in global affairs

-• $500 awarded at end of the academic year
+- $500 awarded at end of the academic year

 Gross Family Management and Leadership Awards